 Maintaining or even increasing accountability is undoubtedly possible with a balanced scorecard.
 Beyond its physical dimensions, the balanced scorecard can visualize the company’s goals and objectives.

-If management and corporate culture are healthy, motivational tools such as money as incentives can be viewed as adequate and fair compensation for organizational performance.
+If management and corporate culture are healthy, motivational tools such as money and incentives can be viewed as adequate and fair compensation for organizational performance.

 Other forms of compensation may include rewards or career advancements for future employees, which can instill a spirit of progress and commitment to achieving the company’s goals.